We ask you, humbly, to help us.

 Christian Scriptures (Old and New Testaments) and the 14 books of the

-Apocrypha, supplemented by church wisdom and teaching down through the centuries.
+Apocrypha, supplemented by church wisdom and teaching and the infallible teaching of Popes down through the centuries.

 belief on their literal interpretation of certain passages of the Bible,